MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 Your bot receives messages from Teams using the `Text` property and it sends single or multiple message responses to the users.

-For more information, see [User attribution for bot messages](/microsoftteams/platform/messaging-extensions/how-to/action-commands/respond-to-task-module-submit?tabs=dotnet%2Cdotnet-1&branch=pr-en-us-5926#user-attribution-for-bots-messages)
+For more information, see [user attribution for bot messages](/microsoftteams/platform/messaging-extensions/how-to/action-commands/respond-to-task-module-submit?tabs=dotnet%2Cdotnet-1&branch=pr-en-us-5926#user-attribution-for-bots-messages).

 ## Receive a message